danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/README.md

 To report errors within a connector's converter, transforms, or within the sink connector itself to the log, set `errors.log.enable=true` in the connector configuration to log details of each error and the problem record's topic, partition, and offset.
 For additional debugging purposes, set `errors.log.include.messages=true` to also log the problem record key, value, and headers (note this may log sensitive information).

 To report errors within a connector's converter, transforms, or within the sink connector itself to a dead letter queue topic, set `errors.deadletterqueue.topic.name`, and optionally `errors.deadletterqueue.context.headers.enable=true`.

+## REST API
+- Kafka Connect provides a REST API for managing connectors
+- Key endpoints include viewing connector configurations, status, and restarting connectors and tasks
+- Secured clusters require additional configurations for the REST API

+## Connector Development
+- Connectors are responsible for breaking down a data copying job into tasks and monitoring for changes
+- `SourceConnector`s import data from systems into Kafka, `SinkConnector`s export data from Kafka to systems
+- Developers must implement the `Connector` and `Task` interfaces
+- Tasks should have consistent data schemas for the input/output streams and records

+## Configuration Validation
+- Kafka Connect allows configuration validation using `ConfigDef` and the `validate()` method
+- Provides feedback about errors and recommended values before running connectors

+## Schemas and the Kafka Connect Data API
+- More complex data requires using the data API to define schemas using `Schema` and `Struct` classes
+- Source connectors may have static or dynamic schemas and should avoid recomputing them frequently
+- Sink connectors should validate that consumed data has the expected schema